owenmcfadden2/RecipeAnalysis/README.md

 ## Introduction
 For our project, we wanted to dive into how protein content relates to the rating of different recipes.
 Protein is an absolutely essential part of our daily diet, helping to build and repair our muscles, supports immune function and is a key contributor in the production of enzymes and hormones.
 Many people don't consume enough protein, especially adults as they get older, and this could be due to the fact that **maybe high-protein recipes simply don't taste as good**.
 To investigate this, we'll work with two dataframes taken off of the internet.

-To begin, here is a brief introduction of the datasets we’re working with, “RAW_recipes.csv” and “interactions.csv”
+To begin, here is a brief introduction of the datasets we’re working with, “RAW_recipes.csv” and “interactions.csv”:
 * RAW_recipes has 83782 rows each of which represents a recipe, and 12 columns:
   * ‘name’ -  Name of recipe
   * ‘id’ - ID of recipe